Ridgy Didge Puppy Adoption Process

 Your Cobberdog pup is a non shedding dog so will need clipping 3 to 4 times a year to maintain a nice tangle-free coat.
 This of course depends on how short you want to keep the coat.

 In addition to this your Cobberdog will require brushing and ear cleaning once weekly.
+See this page for much more about Cobberdog coat care.

 Our Guardian Program